TheWorldAvatar/stack/stack-data-uploader/README.md

 For OSM data you can add the nodes `waysGeoServerSettings`, `verticesGeoServerSettings`, and `poiGeoServerSettings` nodes within the relevant data subset in the configuration json.
 The nodes that can be added within each are the same as the GeoServer options for [vector data](#vector-data).

+## Ontop (OBDA)

+The stack uses Ontop to enable running SPARQL queries on data stored in relational databases.

+The stack-data-uploader will spin up a new Ontop container for each Dataset that specifies an Ontop (OBDA) mapping.
+The name of the new Ontop container will include the name of the Dataset.

+> :memo: **Note**: The stack-data-uploader won't attempt to pull the Ontop image so it must be present on the system before the stack-data-uploader is run.

-## OBDA Mapping File
+### OBDA Mapping File

-The general layout of the file is as follows:
+The general layout of the file is as follows, see the [official guide](https://ontop-vkg.org/guide/advanced/mapping-language.html) for more details:

-### Comments
+#### Comments

+Full-line comments are officially supported in the Ontop OBDA format, specified by placing a `;` character at the beginning of the line.

-Comments are not natively supported in the Ontop OBDA format but the data uploader will strip them out before passing the mappings to Ontop.
+As comments were not previously officially avaliable the data uploader also supports using the `#` character, however these comments will be stripped out before the mapping is passed to Ontop.
 Comments are started by a `#` character and can appear at the start of a line, that contains no "code", or at the end of one that does.
 When a comment follows "code" the `#` character must be preceded by at least one white-space character.
 For example: